ImananAkihc/Hopping-Timer/README.md

 BOBHash is used as the hash function in the code.

 Due to the file size limitation in Github, we cannot upload all of our used datasets.
-Please download the CAIDA dataset from https://www.caida.org/data/ and http://www.web-polygraph.org/
+Please download the CAIDA and Webpage dataset from https://www.caida.org/data/ and http://www.web-polygraph.org/